Literacy Education (M.Ed., Ed.S.)

 Graduates of our programs become leaders in literacy in their own schools as knowledgeable teachers, curriculum coordinators, literacy specialists, literacy coaches and school administrators with a strong understanding of the demands of current literacy curricula.

-- Individually designed: Combines advanced coursework in specific areas of literacy with other professional and academic areas such as human development, psychology, language and literature, research, administration and supervision.
+For students who want to continue their studies beyond the master’s level, we offer an Ed.S. degree, an individually designed program that combines advanced coursework in specific areas of literacy with other professional and academic areas, such as human development, psychology, language and literature, research, and administration and supervision.

-Rich Kent, Ph.D., Professor of Literacy Education
+Rich Kent, Ph.D., Professor Emeritus of Literacy